 Customers with S-Bahn Berlin subscriptions can present their tickets within the abovenamed deadline at every S-Bahn Berlin customer service centre.

 Paying the penalty fare

 The penalty fare must be paid within 14 days following ticket inspection.
-The money must be transferred to the account named below using the form provided by the inspectors.
+The money must be transferred to the account named below.

 Paigo GmbH, 33401 Verl

 BIC: PBNKDE FFXXX

 You can also pay the penalty fare by presenting the documents you received from the ticket inspectors and incident details ("Feststellungsbeleg") at a S-Bahn Berlin sales point or directly on the train or platform by EC or credit card (no cash).

 Challenges and questions regarding penalty fares